Kevin Anderson (tennis): 2017: US Open final

 2017 was a better year for Anderson, despite a slow start.
 He began the year at the Memphis Open in February, where he lost in the first round to Bosnian Damir Džumhur.
 He also lost in the first round of the Delray Beach Open to resurgent Juan Martín del Potro.

 In March, he made it to the second round of Indian Wells, where he lost to Steve Johnson.
 In Miami, he again made it to the second round, where he was defeated by Kei Nishikori.

-In Houston, he played doubles with Sam Querrey, making it to the semifinals before losing to Dustin Brown and Francis Tiafoe.
+In Houston, he played doubles with Sam Querrey, making it to the semifinals before losing to Dustin Brown and Frances Tiafoe.
 He then traveled to Barcelona, where he got past Carlos Berlocq and David Ferrer, losing in the third round to eventual champion Rafael Nadal.

 In May, he defeated Richard Gasquet in the quarterfinals of Estoril, before succumbing to an in-form Gilles Müller in the semifinals.
 He had to go through qualifying in Rome, only to lose in the first round to eventual champion Alexander Zverev.
 He then traveled to Geneva, where he made it to the quarterfinals, falling again to Kei Nishikori in three tight sets.
 At the French Open, he had to retire from his fourth-round match against Marin Čilić.

 Anderson was back in action on the grass-court swing, making it to the second round of Eastbourne, where he lost to Richard Gasquet.
 At Wimbledon, he made it to the fourth round before falling to Sam Querrey in five sets.

 He had his best result at the Citi Open in Washington, where he defeated Dominic Thiem in the second round and Jack Sock in the semifinals to earn a runner-up finish against Alexander Zverev.
 Anderson also made the quarterfinals in Montréal, again falling to Zverev.
 After losing in the first round in Cincinnati, he withdrew from Winston-Salem.

-Anderson reached the quarterfinals at the 2017 US Open and defeated Sam Querrey in four sets.
-He defeated Pablo Carreño Busta in the semi-finals.
+Anderson reached the finals at the 2017 US Open, defeating Sam Querrey in four sets in the quarter-finals, and Pablo Carreño Busta in the semi-finals.
 In his first ever Slam final, he lost to Rafael Nadal in three sets.